 Cork Wall

 The cork wall is perfect for those who enjoy experimenting with various designs.
-You have the chance to add some of your favorite pictures and experiment with arbitrary designs, thanks to the materials.
+Thanks to the materials, you can add some of your favorite pictures and experiment with arbitrary designs.

 So, take care not to hang any heavy objects from the board.
-They may be subject to damage from heavy materials.
+They may be damaged by heavy materials.
 This is one of the best drywall alternatives.

 Corrugated Metal